nirajp82/Redis/05_01_Redis_OM_.NET.md

      - Marks the ID field for the model.
      - Used during key generation at storage time.
      - Supports ID generation strategies, defaulting to ULID.
+     - Adding an Id field to your model is not strictly speaking necessary, but it's highly recommended that you have one.
+Without an ID field, you will have some restrictions on how you can update and delete your objects.

    - **IndexedAttribute:**
      - Marks fields for sorting (sortable) or querying.
      - Applicable to various data types (strings, enums, numbers, GeoLoc, and other classes).
      - Allows specifying the depth of the object tree to index or specific paths for searching.
+     - Indexing Scalar Values with Redis OM is really simple, all you need to do is mark the value as Indexed or Searchable depending on what kind of matching you want to do on the value.
+Basically, as long as you aren't looking to do full-text search on a field, marking it as Indexed will be sufficient.
+     - In our model, the only field we'll mark as full-text searchable will be the StreetAddress field, we'll mark all the other fields as indexed.
+Keep in mind, that you do not actually have to mark fields as Indexed to store them, it's just that if you do not mark them as indexed, you will not be able to run searches on those fields.

    - **SearchableAttribute:**
      - Enables full-text search on a string field stored in Redis.